empostigo/sportsee/README.md

 - User sessions average timing: `/user/${userId}/average-sessions`
 - User performance:  `/user/${userId}/performance`

+The whole data for the users, used to fill the charts can be fetch from /user/${userId}/user-data

 ## Docker

 To facilitate online deployment, there are in each folders, `front` and `service` a Dockerfile to generate container images. \